May 24, 2023

-The Prada logo is a symbol of immense growth and authority, and its logo expresses the same.
+The history of Prada is a symbol of immense growth and authority, and its logo expresses the same.

 The logo is a perfect representation of royalty (in a literal and figurative sense).
 Due to the brand’s roots in the Italian royal family, it initially established an air of aristocracy in the design.
 As time went by, the brand continued to reach fame and success through its sophisticated products and penchant for the unconventional.

 The original Prada emblem borrows heavily from the style of an Italian royal family.
 In 1919, Prada was recognized as the "Official Supplier to the Italian Royal Household."
 As a result of this recognition, the corporation is now permitted to employ the historic heraldic of the House of Savoy.

 Prada does not necessarily have a tagline, but it does have an unofficial motto.
 “Be seen, be heard.”
 Current founder Miuccia Prada wanted the Prada tagline to help people stand out from the crowd and stake a claim on the world by establishing their voice and identity through high fashion.